 Wingspan Optics 12×50 Monocular

-If you prefer a monocular set, then this particular product is one of the most powerful around, with a 12x magnification.
+If you prefer a monocular set, this particular product is one of the most powerful, with a 12x magnification.
 You can hold this product in just one hand relatively stable and see whatever you want to with greater clarity.
 It is also ergonomically designed and has a non-slip outer with a high amount of durability.

-This monocular is waterproof and fogproof which makes it the ideal option for heading outdoors during particular wet or even humid weather conditions.
+This monocular is waterproof and fog proof, making it the ideal option for heading outdoors during particular wet or even humid weather conditions.
 For bird watching or nature watering in general, this is a great option to consider.

 Wingspan Optics Hummingbird Travel Binoculars

-If you’re looking for high quality, well-priced set of binoculars that give you a good amount of visual clarity, this particular set should be on your short-list.
-They’re fog proof and waterproof and have a 362 field view distance, which is above average for most other binoculars within the same price range.
+If you’re looking for high quality, well-priced set of binoculars that give you a fair amount of visual clarity, this particular setting should be on your short-list.
+They’re fog proof and waterproof and have a 362 field view distance above average for most other binoculars within the same price range.
 The magnification is also a standard 8x, so you get to see everything you want very quickly!

-The binoculars come with neck strap and carrying case, and the lenses are multi-coasted for extra clarity and quality.
-The outer is also non-slip and the overall casing is lightweight and easy to pack away into your bag.
+The binoculars come with a neck strap and carrying case, and the lenses are multi-coated for extra clarity and quality.
+The outer is also non-slip, and the overall casing is lightweight and easy to pack away into your bag.

 Zeiss Terra ED Compact Pocket Binoculars

 With a field view distance of 390 feet and 8x magnification, these binoculars are a high-quality set that will allow you to view whatever you want quite easily.
-They’re also quite futuristic in appearance, whilst being compact and very lightweight too.
+They’re also quite futuristic in appearance while being compact and very lightweight too.

 These binoculars are weatherproof, including water-resistant and fog proof, and they have an easy-grip outer, so you’re not likely to drop them or have them slip in your hand when in use.
-Ideal for bird watching, concerts, and general nature viewing, these binoculars are a mid-priced range onion for anyone who heads outdoors on a regular basis.
+Ideal for bird watching, concerts, and general nature viewing, these binoculars are a mid-priced range onion for anyone who heads outdoors regularly.